PeteBleackley/PeteBleackley.github.io/Key-Algorithms/random-forests.md

 *Random Forests* is an algorithm that addresses this problem.
 As the word forest implies, it fits a large number (typically 100) of decision trees to the training data.
 Each, however, is trained only on a subset of the training data and with a subset of the variables.
 These subsets are chosen randomly for each tree in the forest.

 While each individual tree in the forest will tend to overfit, the fact that they were all fit against different subsets of the data and variables will mean that the errors they make on new data will not be correlated.
 Therefore a majority vote of the trees provides a much more robust classifier than any individual tree would.
-It is also possible to take account of uncertainty in the classification by reporting the number of individual trees that voted for each class - in Bayesian terms, this coresponds to $P(H \mid O)$.
+It is also possible to take account of uncertainty in the classification by reporting the number of individual trees that voted for each class - in Bayesian terms, this corresponds to $P(H \mid O)$.
 Algorithms that combine the results of multiple classifiers in this way are known as *ensemble methods*.

 If the target variable is continuous, Random Forests can also be used for regression.
 In this case, the fitting of the decision trees terminates when the variance of the samples in each leaf node fall below a certain threshold.
 The prediction is then the mean of the predictions from the individual trees.